djaus2/PhotoTimingDjaus/README.md

 ## Usage
 - You need a video, as .MP4.
     - Film with a phone and transfer to desktop.
-- Once stictched, use mouse to select a time, for which a red line appears vertically and time is shown.
+- In WPF app, Once stictched, use mouse to select a time, for which a red line appears vertically and time is shown.
   - Once the mouse releases, the time shows in a box towards the top as a time span string.
   - It is also copied to the clipboard.

 Enjoy.